Stephen Sondheim: Style, themes and influences

-I'm interested in the theater because I'm interested in communication with audiences," [...]
-"Otherwise I would be in concert music.
+In an interview with Terry Gross, Sondheim said:I'm interested in the theater because I'm interested in communication with audiences [...]
+Otherwise I would be in concert music.
 I'd be in another kind of profession.
-I love the theater as much as music, and the whole idea of getting across to an audience and making them laugh, making them cry – just making them feel – is paramount to me."
+I love the theater as much as music, and the whole idea of getting across to an audience and making them laugh, making them cry—just making them feel—is paramount to me.

-Matt Zoller Seitz characterized Sondheim's work for its bravery to express the truth, in all its complexity: "compassionately but without sugarcoating anything", devoid of the "easy reassurances and neat resolutions" typically demanded in the marketplace.
+Matt Zoller Seitz cited Sondheim's work for its bravery to express the truth, in all its complexity: "compassionately but without sugarcoating anything", devoid of the "easy reassurances and neat resolutions" typically demanded in the marketplace.

+On Desert Island Discs, Sondheim chose Brahms's Second Piano Concerto, Ravel's Piano Concerto for the Left Hand, Copland's Music For the Theater, Stravinsky's Symphony of Psalms, and his own "Ballad of Sweeney Todd", "Finishing the Hat", and "The Advantages of Floating in the Middle of the Sea".
+His first choice was Gershwin's "Oh Bess, Where Is My Bess?"
+His book choice was The Collected Works of E. B. White.